-Make sure you ask qualified persons who have direct working experience with the agency.
+Make sure you ask qualified persons with direct working experience with the agency.
 Don’t be shy to ask for references and introductions to agencies.

-If you have a few shortlisted companies you want to move forward with, you should get all the information about them that you can.
+If you have a few shortlisted companies you want to move forward with, you should get all the information about them.

 Also, you should schedule meetings with agency representatives and ask them relevant questions.